reagro/carob-data/source/contribute/guidelines.rst

 	<!--- <style>	li { margin-bottom: 1rem; } </style> --->

 	<ul>
-	<li>Anyone is welcome to contribute to *Carob*.
+	<li>Anyone is welcome to contribute to <em>Carob</em>.
 It is not easy to standardize research data.
 Please try your best to follow the guidelines provided here.
 But we won’t get angry if you make mistakes — as long as you are willing to learn from them.</li></br>

 	<li>When looking at a dataset you want to process, first carefully read the description provided.
 If there is a related publication, read the abstract and scan the Methods and Results section.
 The Methods section often provides data for (constant) management variables that are not treatments.
 For example, if all treatments received the same amount of fertilizer, these numbers are frequently omitted from the dataset.</li></br>

 	<li>Consider what the data are about.
 With experimental data ask: “what are the treatments”, “how are they captured”, “what are the important response variables”?
 All treatments (factors) must be included as one or more standard variables.
 There is a variable called “treatment” that may have a combination of treatments (e.g., “NP”, “PK”, but they must also be specified in separate variables such as “N_fertilizer” and “P_fertilizer”.
 This seems obvious, but in many datasets the treatments are not explicitly provided as variables, and you may need to do some work.
 For example you may need to translate a treatment code into multiple variables.</li></br>

 	<li>To contribute to *Carob* you need to install the “carobiner” R package.
 You can do that with <code>remotes::install_github("carob-data/carobiner")</code>.
 Update the package regularly.
-The package contains some helper functions and functions that check for compliance with the standard.</li></br>
+The package contains helper functions for data processing, and functions that check for compliance with the standard.</li></br>

-	<li>Carob scripts are normally contributed and/or improved via a github pull request (PR).
+	<li><em>Carob</em> scripts are normally contributed and/or improved via a github pull request (PR).
 Before creating a pull request, make sure that your fork is synced, and that there are no conflicts.
 We strongly prefer PRs for a single file at a time.</li>
 	</ul>